-Winter 2022-2023 California Natural Gas Prices.
-From December 2022 to February 2023, the wholesale prices of natural gas in California spiked to historic levels.
-The January 2023 monthly index for Southern California settled at \$54.31, and Henry Hub settled at \$4.71, or 11.5 times higher than the industry benchmark index.
-December 2022 and February 2023 bookended the historic spike with the Southern California monthly index settled at \$15.11 and \$13.21, respectively, while Henry Hub settled at \$6.71 and \$3.11, respectively.
-These settlement prices reflect the monthly index established during the week leading up to the actual delivery month, also known as the bidweek.
-Drivers of the price increase were a combination of record below normal temperatures, production freeze-offs, pipeline maintenance, and an accelerated depletion of stored natural gas reserves.
-As a result, we experienced significantly higher gas supply costs, which affected our fueling stations in California in January 2023 and into February 2023.
+which affected our fueling stations in California in January 2023 and into February 2023.
 Although we have partially offset the increased costs through price increases from our customers, not all increased costs were recovered due to the competitive nature and market dynamics of the markets in which we serve.
 We estimate that the natural gas price spike in California from December 2022 to February 2023 resulted in a reduction in gross profit of approximately \$10.0 million for the three months ended March 31, 2023.
 Since then, we have seen wholesale prices of natural gas in California largely revert to normal levels.

 Tourmaline Joint Development.
 On April 18, 2023, we and Tourmaline Oil Corp. ("Tourmaline") announced a CAD \$70 million Joint Development Agreement to build and operate a network of CNG stations along key highway corridors across Western Canada.
 Under a 50-50 shared investment, we and Tourmaline expect to construct and commission up to 20 CNG fueling stations over the next five years, allowing heavy-duty trucks and other commercial transportation fleets that operate in the area to transition to the use of CNG, a lower carbon alternative to gasoline and diesel.
-The first station expected to be jointly owned will be located north of Edmonton with additional stations expected in the municipalities of Calgary and Grande Prairie in Alberta and Kamloops in British Columbia.
+On June 16, 2023, we entered into a Construction, Ownership and Operation Agreement with Tourmaline to jointly own and operate a CNG fueling station located in Edmonton, Alberta.
+Additional stations are expected in the municipalities of Calgary and Grande Prairie in Alberta and Kamloops in British Columbia.

 South Fork Dairy Farm Incident.
 On April 10, 2023, an accident resulted in a fire at the South Fork Dairy farm in Dimmitt, Texas, the location of one of our 100% owned ADG RNG projects under development.
 The fire killed approximately 18,000 dairy cows and injured one person.
 Our partner, South Fork Dairy, plans to rebuild the dairy farm and to replenish the dairy cattle.
-At the time of the incident, we had not commenced onsite construction activities, and, currently, we are assessing the effects of this incident and expect a delay to the completion date of our ADG RNG project (see Note 21).
+At the time of the incident, we had not commenced onsite construction activities, and currently we are assessing the effects of this incident and expect a delay to the completion date of our ADG RNG project.